Hair Gone Wrong.com logo

 Hair Dye Allergies

-• Contact Dermatitis: where PPD molecules are destroyed by macrophages and cytotoxic T-lymphocytes which are both types of white blood which are cells of the immune system.
+Contact Dermatitis: The skin becomes red, forming a rash that is itchy and has a burning sensation.
+This is where PPD molecules are destroyed by macrophages and cytotoxic T-lymphocytes which are both types of white blood which are cells of the immune system.
 These appear as granulomas which are ball-like collections of immune cells trying to destroy foreign substances.
-The skin becomes red, forming a rash that is itchy and has a burning sensation.

 Alternative names for, and related substances to PPD include: